Aspherical manifolds with boundary: The Borel Conjecture for compact aspherical manifolds with boundary

 We now review algebraic surgery exact sequences.
-Assembly maps are induced by maps of spectra, so we can embed them in long exact sequences.
 Let $\bfL\langle 1 \rangle \to \bfL$ be the 1-connective cover, which has the property that the map $\pi_n(\bfL\langle 1 \rangle) \to \pi_n(\bfL)$ is an isomorphism for $n \geq 1$ and $\pi_n(\bfL\langle 1 \rangle) = 0$ for $n \leq 0$.
-By taking homotopy groups of the mapping cofibers of spectra level assembly maps, for any connected CW-complex $X$ with fundamental group $\g$, there is a commutative diagram of abelian groups with exact rows (see, for example, \cite[Definition 14.6]{R92})
+By taking homotopy groups of the mapping cofibers of spectra level assembly maps, for any connected CW-complex $X$ with fundamental group $\g$ and orientation character $w$, there is a commutative diagram of abelian groups with exact rows (see, for example, \cite[Definition 14.6]{R92})

-(There is also a twisted version for $X$ equipped with an orientation character $w : \pi_1X \to \{\pm 1\}$, but we ignore this complication.)
 Both the $L$-theory and the structure set are ``decorated", but this is irrelevant for a torsion-free group $\g$ provided the FJC in $K$-theory holds for $\g$.
-In this case, the FJC conjecture in $L$-theory is precisely the statement that $\cS_*(B\g)=0$ in all degrees.
+In this case, the FJC conjecture in $L$-theory is precisely the statement that $\cS_{*,w}(B\g)=0$ in all degrees.